Articles

 Different ways to fine-tune LLMs

-LLM fine-tuning involves adjusting the weights of a pre-trained LLM by training it on a labeled dataset.
-Depending on the available computational resources, the level of customization needed, and the task requirements, we can fine-tune LLMs using techniques like supervised fine-tuning, reinforcement learning with human feedback, low-rank adaptation, etc. Let’s discuss these methods individually.
+LLM fine-tuning involves adjusting the weights of a pre-trained LLM by training it on a domain-specific or task-specific dataset.
+Depending on the available computational resources, the level of customization needed, and the task requirements, we can fine-tune LLMs using techniques like supervised fine-tuning, reinforcement learning with human feedback(RLHF), low-rank adaptation (LoRA), etc. Let’s discuss these methods individually.

 Supervised fine-tuning (SFT)

-Supervised Fine-Tuning (SFT) is the most standard technique for fine-tuning LLMs.
-In SFT, we take a pre-trained LLM with original parameters and train it further on a labeled dataset specific to our use case such as sentiment analysis, document classification, or question-answering, using supervised learning.
-After fine-tuning, the LLM’s parameters are fully updated for the specific use cases.
+Supervised Fine-Tuning (SFT) is LLM fine-tuning method to adapt a pre-trained LLM for a specific task by training it on a task-specific dataset using supervised learning.
+In SFT, we take a pre-trained LLM and train it further on a labeled dataset specific to our use case such as sentiment analysis, document classification, or question-answering.
+After fine-tuning, the LLM’s parameters are fully updated for the specific use case.

 SFT helps us build fine-tuned LLMs with high accuracy for domain-specific tasks.
 However, it requires large, labeled datasets and has a high computational cost, as all the model parameters are updated.
 To reduce the training costs, we can use parameter-efficient fine-tuning methods.